splittingred/FormIt/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve Formit
+about: Create a report to help us improve 'Formit'
 ---

 ## Bug report